openvinotoolkit/training_extensions/docs/source/guide/explanation/additional_features/config_input_size.rst

 The available input sizes are currently as follows:

 - 64x64 (exclusively for classification)
-- 128x128 (exclusively for classificatio)
+- 128x128 (exclusively for classification)
 - 256x256
 - 384x384
 - 512x512